yellowmamba/pixyll/_posts/2016-05-27-implementing-ci-cd-on-gitlab.md

   allow_failure: true
 ~~~

 You can define as many **jobs** as you want, using a top-level key, as long as the word is not reserved.
 From above example, you can see we have two jobs, **production** and **staging**.
 Under each job, we run a command **only** on the branch as we specify.
 In this example, we use Capistrano to deploy code to the server.
 So what happens is, if you push a commit to your remote master branch, the **production** job will be run, which runs `cap production deploy --trace` command on the CI server.
-(Of course, this would require Capistrano installed on the CI server and properly configure the deploy key, which is out of scope of this article.)
+(Of course, this would require Capistrano to be installed on the CI server and proper configuration for the deploy key, which is out of scope of this article.)

 There are many more configuration options available to this file, e.g. **stages**, **services**, which I am not going to elaborate on here.
 Feel free to head over to their [documentation](http://docs.gitlab.com/ce/ci/yaml/README.html).